Cultural transformation: role and tasks of executive management

 The first task of the MDs is to initiate the cultural transformation by clearly communicating the goal and reason for the change within the organization.

-It is not mandatory to say the words "Cultural Transformation".
-Rather, we recommend using a wording that is understood by everyone.
+You don't have to say the words "cultural transformation".
+Instead, choose a formulation that is understood by everyone.

-Here is an example: "We are noticing more and more that the way we work, prevents us for example from adapting quickly to new market conditions.
-Therefore, together with employees and managers, we would like to review the central aspects of our way of working and, if necessary, redefine them.
-To do this, we will ...".
+"We are increasingly realising that the way we work is preventing us from adapting quickly to new market conditions.
+That's why we want to scrutinise our way of working together and redefine it if necessary.
+To this end, we will ...".

 You can find more on "Communication in change processes" in our Articles on change communication.